Pacman0126/gambinos_restaurant_and_bar/.github/ISSUE_TEMPLATE/gambinos-restaurant-and-lounge-reservation-booking-project.md

 ---
 name: Gambinos Restaurant and Lounge reservation booking project
-about: Manage reservation bookings by staff and allow online bookings
+about: A reservation booking and tracking app for Gambinos Restaurant and Lounge
 title: User Story <Title>
-labels: Could Have, enhancement, Must Have, Should Have
+labels: ''
-assignees: Pacman0126
+assignees: ''

 ---

 As a **role** I can **capability** so that **received benefit**

-- Acceptance criteria 1
+- [ ] Acceptance criteria 1

-- Acceptance criteria 2
+- [ ] Acceptance criteria 2

-- Acceptance criteria 3
+- [ ] Acceptance criteria 3